Air Lease Q4 2024 Earnings Call Transcript

 John Plueger

-In effect for 2025, we anticipate debt funding of approximately $2,000,000,000 including refinancing of remaining 2025 debt maturities.
-So we will have less overall financing in 2025 where it appears the financing rates will remain elevated.
+This means reduced funding needs from the debt capital markets.
+In effect, for 2025, we anticipate debt funding of approximately $2 billion, including refinancing of remaining 2025 debt maturities.
+So we will have less overall financing in 2025, where it appears the financing rates will remain elevated.
 Greg will discuss this further.
-And we believe by the way that the same situation will exist for 2026.
-Expected deliveries from our forward order book are fully placed through 2026 and the team is working diligently to achieve the highest possible lease rates on our remaining deliveries in 2027 and beyond.
+And we believe, by the way, that the same situation will exist for 2026.

 John Plueger